avishikta-hajra/Huffman-Coding-Simulator/README.md

 ```bash
 npm run dev
 ```
-To access the simulator, the browser need to be opened and we navigate to the local URL provided by Vite
+To access the simulator, the browser need to be opened and we navigate to the local URL provided by Vite.